JPLee01/Machine_Learning_and_Statistics/README.md

 jupyter notebook
 ```
 4. A notebook server should automatically launch in your default web browser (URL should be http://localhost:8888).
 If this does not happen, read the command prompt output.
 You can copy and paste the above URL into your web browser to access Jupyter Notebook.
-6. Using the menu on the left side of the page, double click the jupyter notebook file:
+6. Using the menu on the left side of the page, double click on the respective the jupyter notebook file:
 ```
-Programming_for_Data_Analysis-Assignment.ipynb
+scikit-learn.ipynb
+scipy-stats.ipynb
 ```
 7. The notebook should open in a new tab.
 You can run each cell with the keyboard shortcut SHIFT+ENTER, alternatively use the "play" button on the menu bar.
 Please note that certain cells must be run before others e.g. the cells importing the various Python libraries.
 You may find it convenient to use the "Run all Cells" option in the "Run" dropdown menu.